-

 A few mills in the central part of the state could start winding down operations in 15 days, and by the end of April all except three or four mills could have stopped crushing, he said.

-in were operational until mid-June in 2021/22 as they were struggling to harvest a record crop.
+Sugar mills in Maharashtra were operational until mid-June in 2021/22 as they were struggling to harvest a record crop.

 Maharashtra, which often surprises the global sugar market with wide swings in production, has so far produced 6.76 million tonnes of sugar, slightly higher than the last year's 6.67 million tonnes.